 At Pearson Airport, the check-in line was moving a bit slow but finally we made it to the check in desk.
 The Attendant asked us to show her our connecting flight confirmation from Bangkok, Thailand to Yangon, Myanmar.
 We explained we hadn't yet booked that flight.

 She said, "Sorry I can't check you in to your Toronto-Bangkok flight unless you can show me that other flight!"
 Inside my heart began to pound, "Oh no, how are we going to book that flight fast enough?
-Is Scott's computer battery charged up enough?
+Is Scott's laptop battery charged up enough?
 Is the airport internet fast enough at this moment for him to book it?
 Would he be able to do it fast enough?"
-We stepped away from the counter as Scott opened his lap top in order to book the flight.
-My jaw clenching, I paced back and forth praying like crazy!!
+We stepped away from the check-in counter as Scott opened his lap top in order to book the flight.
+I paced back and forth, praying like crazy!!

-As there were no air conditioners in the building and it was about +90 F, we were quite drenched with sweat but happy He had come to the people!
+As there were no air conditioners in the building and it was about +95 F we were quite drenched with sweat but happy He had come to the people!
 In the blazing sun, we made our way back along the winding village road, potholes, flies and overhanging jungle plants reaching out to us along the way.

 We were then whisked away by car to the next church, For His Glory Church.
 Upon arriving, we saw people were packed in and expectant to receive from the Lord!
-The Presence of the Lord came powerfully through the preaching of His unfathomable grace and later through divine songs He gave me.
+The Presence of the Lord came powerfully through the preaching of His unfathomable grace and later through divine songs He gave me to sing over the people.
 People drank in the Holy Spirit thirstily!
 Jesus said that He would give the thirsty divine drink if they came to Him and we saw Him doing this!
 So wonderful is the Holy Spirit!

 The following day we were blessed to preach and minister at Cornerstone Church and The City Church in Yangon.
-It is a vibrant church, full of the Holy Spirit.
+It is a large, vibrant church, full of the Holy Spirit.
 We really connected with the leaders there.
-So many people are attending that they hold 4 meetings per Sunday!
-The young generation in particular really responded to the Word and Holy Spirit and just encountered wave after wave of His glory!
+So many people attend that they need to hold 4 meetings per Sunday!
+As Jesus was exalted, most of the people responded to the Word, came forward to receive prayer and Holy Spirit poured in, wave after wave of His glory!

 The following week we had a few days of rest and recovery at a decent hotel in Yangon in which we could actually cook our own meals in the communal kitchen.
-What a luxury for us to be able to also do a couple loads of laundry instead of having to hand-wash.
+What a luxury for us to be able to also do a couple loads of laundry instead of having to hand-wash clothes in the sink or bathtub.
 Praise Jesus for every provision.

 Then in mid-Feb. we took a flight from Yangon to North-Eastern Burma to the city of Kalaymyo.
 It was a pleasant flight and the view was predominantly foothills mixed in with lots of jungle.
 We flew over remote villages which were dotted with little Buddhist temples.
 Upon landing in Kalaymyo we were surprised to see a rather rustic looking single runway with one old-style baggage cart ready to do its job.
 This airport only sees 1 flight a day so disembarking was simple and quick.
 A health inspector pointed a white device at my head without warning and then I remembered the Corona Virus.